The Ultimate Guide to Observing Jupiter

 Collimation

 If you own a Newtonian or Schmidt-Cassegrain telescope, ensure your telescope's optics are collimated.
 It can make a difference when it comes to discerning fine planetary detail.
-If the optics are slightly out of alignment, you may be cheating yourself out of seeing the clearest and sharpest details on Jupiter.
+If the optics are slightly out of alignment, you may be cheating yourself out of seeing Jupiter's clearest and sharpest details.
 Make it a habit to check collimation and adjust once your telescope is cooled down.
 Most refractor telescopes generally do not need to be collimated.

 Clear skies and happy observing!